connorwmackay/BlockGame/README.md

 - Directional light (no shadows)

 # How to Use This Project
 This project uses Visual Studio 2022 and has only been tested on Windows.
+If you get an error when building in Release mode, try updating to the latest version of Visual Studio 2022.
+I use a 64-bit compiled version of libnoise and it was compiled in VS2022.
+I plan of switching to FastNoise fully at some point if it supports everything libnoise does since libnoise uses a lot of memory and is much less performant.

 1. Download the dependencies for this project here: https://drive.google.com/drive/folders/1eDN8yw8NPw_SzJ8jSpk-5UMj-r6m_XMQ?usp=sharing<br>